Philippe-C/Getting-and-Cleaning-Data/README.md

 This repository contains the R code and all the documentation files usefull in this project from the Coursera Data Science's track course "Getting and Cleaning data".

-The project is based on resarch data available at: [Human Activity Recognition Using Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The project is based on data collected from the accelerometers from the Samsung Galaxy S smartphone.
+A full description is available at:
+(http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The data package can be downloaded at: (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)